AustinWise/Austin.Linode/README.markdown

 Austin.Linode, a .NET library for the Linode API
 -----------------------------------------------------------------

 An easy use way to use the Linode API from C#.
-Currently only implements enough api actions to reboot or resize a node.
-It's pretty easy to add new ones though.
+While every API call is currently implemented, only enough response to reboot or resize instance are implemented.

 Dependencies
 ------------

- - .NET Framework 4.0 (Actully should be fine to use on the 2.0 runtime, you will just need to recompile and get the 2.0 version of Json.NET)
+ - .NET Framework 4.0 (It should compile just fine on .NET 3.5, a trivial amount of LINQ is used that would have to be removed to compile for .NET 2.0)
  - [Json.NET](http://json.codeplex.com/)